laravel/docs/dusk.md

     $browser->visit(new Login);

-You may also navigate to the previous or next page using the following methods:
+You may navigate "back" and "forward" using the `back` and `forward` methods:

     $browser->back();